Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Either way, it was good exercise for them both.
 And it meant Wilde got to enjoy being out in front a bit at the end of the climb, when the terrain leveled out and there was nothing vertical for Ferd to spider-monkey up.

 The given-man hooted appreciatively at the view as he squeezed out of the narrow crack in between two rocky outcroppings that led down to the shelf.
-“Nice!”
+"Nice!"

-“Yeah,” Wilde agreed.
+"Yeah," Wilde agreed.
 He sat down, stretched his legs out in front of him, and sighed.
-“Nice.”
+"Nice."

 Ferd may have *looked* and often sounded brutish, but that was just cultural.
 He was anything *but* blind to moods, and he sat by Wilde’s side with a soft, reassuring hoot.
-“Bad head weather today?”
+"Bad head weather today?"

-“Little bit.”
+"Little bit."

-“Bad?”
+"Bad?"

-“Just...finding it hard to take joy in things.”
+"Just...finding it hard to take joy in things."
 Wilde took his sunglasses off.
 He’d decided if he was going to have a glass eye, he may as well own it and wear one that didn’t even look real, so the ball in his right eye socket was a badass-looking black thing with a jolly roger where the pupil should be.
 But when out in public and when he didn’t feel like dealing with stares and questions, he wore shades.
 It worked well enough.

 Ferd did the predictable thing and swallowed him up in a patented Ten’Gewek hug, which seemed to involve wrapping as much of one’s self around the target of affection as was physically possible.
 Given their tail, it could sometimes feel like both King Kong and Kaa wanted to show their love at the same time.

-“I still say, we need to find you a woman.”
+"I still say, we need to find you a woman."

 Wilde chuckled mirthlessly.
-“And what?
+"And what?
 Settle down?
 Have a bunch of kids?
 Veg out on the couch watching daytime TV and drinking myself into an early grave?
 Nah, mate.
 I need to get myself sorted out before I’m ready for a woman.
-Wouldn’t be fair to inflict myself on some poor lass as I am now.”
+Wouldn’t be fair to inflict myself on some poor lass as I am now."

-“Who said settle down?
-Have fun!”
+"Who said settle down?
+Have fun!"

 Wilde leaned forward to pick a small stone out of his boot’s tread while shaking his head.
-“Not what I need, mate.”
+"Not what I need, mate."

 Ferd grunted, which was the noise he usually made when he ran into the cultural differences between Ten’Gewek and humans.
 As far as Ten’Gewek of both genders were concerned, a good vigorous shag was the cure for all ills, and promiscuity was very much the norm in their culture.
 It was a game for them, like most everything, and the closest they came to serious partnerships was having a long-term preferred favourite.

 As far as Ian was concerned, a casual hookup would have just left him feeling even emptier.
 He wasn’t exactly certain what he needed, but he knew for damn sure it wasn’t *that.*

-“Yes yes, you Humans very choosy, like mate is last and biggest rite of your life.
-But you can’t choose if you don’t *try,”* he observed astutely.
+"Yes yes, you Humans very choosy, like mate is last and biggest rite of your life.
+But you can’t choose if you don’t *try,"* he observed astutely.

-“Maybe I want something else first,” Wilde said.
+"Maybe I want something else first," Wilde said.

-“Like what?”
+"Like what?"

-“...Fuck if I know, mate.”
+"...Fuck if I know, mate."

 Ferd apparently had enough and let go of Wilde just long enough to spin him around and lock him up in another embrace, this time face-to-face.
-“You very smart, Wild Death-Eye.
-But I think you forget, even with this - ” Ferd pointed at Wilde’s glass eye, “ - that the gods may Take you any time.
+"You very smart, Wild Death-Eye.
+But I think you forget, even with this - " Ferd pointed at Wilde’s glass eye, " - that the gods may Take you any time.
 You not know how much time you have.
 Maybe a tree branch fall and hurt you!
-Maybe you slip and fall into water, and Yshek get you, or water too deep to walk out!”
+Maybe you slip and fall into water, and Yshek get you, or water too deep to walk out!"

-“Maybe I trip and break my neck on the way down this mountain.
-Yeah, I *get* that, Ferd.”
+"Maybe I trip and break my neck on the way down this mountain.
+Yeah, I *get* that, Ferd."

-“Then act like it.
-Life is meant to be *lived.”*
+"Then act like it.
+Life is meant to be *lived."*

 *Well that’s exactly the fucking problem right there,* Wilde thought to himself.
 The way he *wanted* to live was closed to him now.

 Which, of course, was the moment Regaari made himself known.

-“Nice spot!”
+"Nice spot!"

 Both Wilde and Ferd jumped.
 That was the hazard about working with Whitecrests, and *especially* with Regaari.
 The whole Clan had a mischievous streak, Regaari in particular, and they were expertly trained in the art of moving unseen and undetected.
 They liked to sneak up on their friends.
 A lot.

 Frightening two men half out of their skins was as good as applause to them, and Regaari’s ears had a certain gently *smug* set to them as he strolled over to the wooden rail at the edge of the overlook and took in the view for a moment.
-“I should come up here more often.”
+"I should come up here more often."

-“Fookin’ Christ, mate!”
+"Fookin’ Christ, mate!"
 Wilde objected.
-“If you’re trying to recruit me, giving me a bloody heart attack is the *wrong* way to go about it!”
+"If you’re trying to recruit me, giving me a bloody heart attack is the *wrong* way to go about it!"

 Ferd’s tongue lashed out toward Regaari to get his scent.
-Reportedly their olfactory sense was effectively Gaoian-like in its sensitivity, but only when they were actively ‘tasting’ the air. “...No taste, no sound, no shadow...I think I very much...um...what is word?”
+Reportedly their olfactory sense was effectively Gaoian-like in its sensitivity, but only when they were actively ‘tasting’ the air. "...No taste, no sound, no shadow...I think I very much...um...what is word?"

 Regaari’s ears got just a *fraction* smugger.
-“Underestimate?”
+"Underestimate?"

-“Yes!
-Under-*ess*-tim-ate you.”
+"Yes!
+Under-*ess*-tim-ate you."

-“Good!
-Means we’re doing something right.”
+"Good!
+Means we’re doing something right."
 He chittered, then turned away from the edge.
-“I have some good news for you!”
+"I have some good news for you!"

-“Must be *damn* good if you followed us all the way up here…”
+"Must be *damn* good if you followed us all the way up here…"

-“Well, the exercise was welcome…” Regaari sat down.
-“The Clan maintains a network of contacts all over the galaxy.
+"Well, the exercise was welcome…" Regaari sat down.
+"The Clan maintains a network of contacts all over the galaxy.
 Sometimes they need things, sometimes they send us things.
 We rely on independent ship captains to handle the sensitive cases that can’t be left to the interstellar postal system or major courier firms.
-And one of them is retiring.”
+And one of them is retiring."

 Wilde wrestled himself free of Ferd to face Regaari more properly, while Ferd grunted, and took up a defensive position off-side and slightly in front.
 He knew Regaari but they hadn’t had a chance to become friends yet, and Ferd was *fiercely* loyal to his own.

-“...Are you telling me there’s a job as a fucking *starship captain* available?”
+"...Are you telling me there’s a job as a fucking *starship captain* available?"

-“You’ve done it before, sort of.
+"You’ve done it before, sort of.
 And I should remind you that, while you will need appropriate training on systems and emergencies, and all that, the ship in question is orbital only.
-Piloting skills are not much required.”
+Piloting skills are not much required."

-“What kind of ship?”
+"What kind of ship?"

-“One of a dying breed, sadly.
+"One of a dying breed, sadly.
 An Irbzrkian medium bulk transporter, model seven.
 Retrofitted with external container racks rather than pressurized cargo bays.
 She’s a regular up at Armstrong Station, which is why we use her, but with all these reports of the Hunters going on the offensive, the captain decided to quit while they’re ahead.
-They’re selling the ship to the Clan.”
+They’re selling the ship to the Clan."

-“Dying breed?”
+"Dying breed?"
 Ferd asked.

-“Irbzrk Shipyards was destroyed by the Hunters, years ago,” Wilde explained.
-“What’s her name?”
+"Irbzrk Shipyards was destroyed by the Hunters, years ago," Wilde explained.
+"What’s her name?"

-“Ah. *Currently* the ship’s name sounds like somebody choking on a handful of marbles.
+"Ah. *Currently* the ship’s name sounds like somebody choking on a handful of marbles.
 I imagine you’ll want to change that.
-It might make announcing yourself to port authorities rather difficult if you don’t.”
-Regaari sniffed. “...Assuming you take the position, of course.”
+It might make announcing yourself to port authorities rather difficult if you don’t."
+Regaari sniffed. "...Assuming you take the position, of course."

 Wilde sat back and considered it, with some effort.
 He’d learned a long time ago not to just fling himself into big decisions on a whim, and Regaari was offering him a *dangerous* job.
 That retiring captain was right, the galaxy wasn’t a friendly place right now.
 The Hunters were definitely living by *‘when the cat’s away, the mice can play’* and that meant any ship plying the spacelanes was probably even more vulnerable now than before the joint AEC-Gao interception missions really started to work.

 But on the other hand, the idea of being the one-eyed scoundrel captain of a second-hand old space freighter while running secret missions for an alien ninja clan was so fucking *romantic* that Wilde’s inner geek was practically doing backflips.

-“What’s the—” he cleared his throat and tried again.
-“What’s the pay like?”
+"What’s the—" he cleared his throat and tried again.
+"What’s the pay like?"

-“Enough to keep you out of Hoeff’s clutches, if that’s what you’re asking.”
+"Enough to keep you out of Hoeff’s clutches, if that’s what you’re asking."

 Ferd grunted, and stepped just a tiny bit closer to Regaari.
 He *liked* Hoeff and was protective of him, too.

-“I mean no disrespect, Ferd Given-Man.
-Hoeff is not a trivial adversary!”
+"I mean no disrespect, Ferd Given-Man.
+Hoeff is not a trivial adversary!"

 Wilde tapped Ferd on the arm to get him to step back, then gave Regaari a level look.
-“Care to put a number on that statement?”
+"Care to put a number on that statement?"

 Regaari did so.
 It was…substantial.

-“You can do better than that, mate.
-I know you’re starting with the lowball offer.”
+"You can do better than that, mate.
+I know you’re starting with the lowball offer."

-“I didn’t mention the insurance, expenses, hazard pay or mission bonuses.”
+"I didn’t mention the insurance, expenses, hazard pay or mission bonuses."

-“Now we’re talking.”
+"Now we’re talking."
 Wilde forced his inner nerd to *chill out* and considered the view.
 All of a sudden, it looked a lot brighter.

-“I’ll...the *sensible* thing to do here is to consider it.”
+"I’ll...the *sensible* thing to do here is to consider it."

-“We certainly want sensible people working for us,” Regaari agreed.
+"We certainly want sensible people working for us," Regaari agreed.

-“Then I’ll consider it.”
+"Then I’ll consider it."

-“Good.
+"Good.
 Anyway.
 May I join you gentlemen before we head back down?
-No more business talk for today.”
+No more business talk for today."

 Ferd gave Regaari a neutral look.

 Regaari, though, knew just the thing.
-“I brought peshorkies.
-The herb kind, not the hot kind.”
+"I brought peshorkies.
+The herb kind, not the hot kind."

-“...Hmm.”
+"...Hmm."
 Ferd glanced back at Wilde, then nodded when Wilde just shrugged and smiled at him.
-“Okay.”
+"Okay."

 And that was that.
 Wilde was serious about giving the matter some thought, but at the same time…he knew what his answer was going to be.
 So he ate his peshorkies and the sandwiches he’d brought with him, and had a nice cold drink, and looked out at the spectacular view in front of him.